OWASP/SecureTea-Project/README.md

-# SecureTea
+# OWASP SECURETEA TOOL PROJECT
 Small IOT (Internet of Things) to notify users via twitter, whenever anyone accessing his laptop.
-This small application using the touchpad / mouse / wireless mouse and developed in python and tested on a linux (TeaLinuxOS)
+This small application using the touchpad / mouse / wireless mouse and developed in python and tested on a linux.

 The purpose of this application is to warn the user (on twitter) whenever her laptop accessible.
-This small application was developed and tested in python in linux machine [TeaLinuxOS] (http://tealinuxos.org/) is likely to work well on the Raspberry Pi as well.
+This small application was developed and tested in python in linux machine is likely to work well on the Raspberry Pi as well.

 Target User: